Shruthi322/-Inventory-management-ETG-internship-/README.md

 7)The updated inventory after multiple transactions is stored in the file record_updates.json

-7)Displays the bill in the terminal.
+8)Displays the bill in the terminal.

-8)File handling is used to store a copy of the bill generated.
+9)File handling is used to store a copy of the bill generated.

-9)Displays the bill with the current date and time along with the customer name.
+10)Displays the bill with the current date and time along with the customer name,products purchased and total amount.

-10)The sales transactions are recorded and stored in sales.json file.
+11)The sales transactions are recorded and stored in sales.json file.